jeffblando/School_District_Analysis/README.md

 ![top 5 original](Resources/top_5_orig.png)

-- When replacing the 9th grade scores the following were affected:
+When replacing the 9th grade scores the following were affected:

   - The math scores by each grade were unaffected other than the 9th grade for THS being replaced with nan, which stands for not a number.
-This can been seen in the 2 figures below:
    - Scores of grades after data being altered:

 ![math score grade new](Resources/math_score_by_grade_new.png)